Astro uses file-based routing to generate your build URLs based on the file layout of your project

 undefined allows it to match the top level page.)

 Rest parameters can be used with other named parameters.
-For example, we could represent GitHub’s file viewer with a dynamic route like this:
+For example, GitHub’s file viewer can be represented with the following dynamic route:

 In this example, a request for